Molson Coors: History

-On July 22, 2004, Molson, Inc. and the Adolph Coors Company announced their plan to merge.
-The merger was completed February 9, 2005, with the merged company being named Molson Coors Brewing Company.
-The merger included the brands and brewing operations of the Molson Brewery and the Coors Brewing Company.
-Molson Brewery was started by John Molson in Montreal, Canada, in 1786.
-Coors Brewing Company was started by Adolph Coors in Golden, Colorado, United States, in 1873.
+In July 2004, Molson Brewery and Coors Brewing Company announced a merger to form Molson Coors Brewing Company; it was completed in February 2005.
+Molson Brewery was started by John Molson in Montreal in 1786.
+Coors Brewing Company was started by Adolph Coors in Golden, Colorado, in 1873.

-Molson Coors bought Creemore Springs Brewery on April 22, 2005.

-The operations of Molson Coors in Brazil were sold to the Mexican group FEMSA in 2006, and the beer operations of FEMSA was acquired by Heineken International in 2010.
+Molson Coors acquired Creemore Springs Brewery in April 2005.
+The operations of Molson Coors in Brazil were sold to FEMSA in 2006.